burningion/get-firecrackin/README.md

 # Firecracker Notes

-Building from a Docker image:
+Building a filesystem from a Docker image:

 https://github.com/firecracker-microvm/firecracker/blob/master/docs/rootfs-and-kernel-setup.md

+First, create an empty file, 500 megabytes big:

-`dd if=/dev/zero of=/rootfs.ext4 bs=1M count=50`
+`dd if=/dev/zero of=rootfs.ext4 bs=1M count=500`

-Create an empty file system on the file you created:
+Create an EXT4 file system on the file you created:

 `mkfs.ext4 rootfs.ext4`